What we know about deadly Oakland BART stabbing

 - The sister says they were "blindsided by a maniac" who struck Nia first before attacking Letifah.

-- A woman with a stroller reportedly gave Lahtifa a baby blanket to apply pressure to her sister's neck, but Nia died calling out her sister's name for help.
+- A woman with a stroller reportedly gave Letifah a baby blanket to apply pressure to her sister's neck, but Nia died calling out her sister's name for help.

 - Letifah says she told her sister she loved her, "We're gonna get through this, I got you, you're my baby sister."